 Meanwhile, UW Flex staff has had to crosswalk mastery levels back to traditional grades and credit equivalencies, as is described in Mastery, Grades, and Grade Point Average.
 This is required by the Department of Education for Title IV eligibility, by the HLC for accreditation, and by higher education institutions for student transferability.

 Initially, UW Flex students eligible for Title IV federal financial aid were offered grants funded through UW System.
 In 2014, the UW Flexible Option became the first direct assessment CBE public university system program approved to offer Title IV financial aid.

 UW Flex staff also contributed to the 2015 Bill and Melinda Gates Foundation-funded Technical Interoperability Pilot project that, in part, explored barriers related to federal financial aid in self-paced programs.
 (See the previous challenge.)

 In addition, UW-Extension, which provides leadership for UW Flex, and UW Colleges, which offers its associate degree via UW Flex, both participated in the 2015-16 Comprehensive Student Record Project funded by Lumina Foundation and led by the American Association of Collegiate Registrars and Admissions Officers and NASPA: Student Affairs Professionals in Higher Education.
 The project was designed to create comprehensive digital transcript models that could capture learning outcomes, competencies, and co-curricular activities.
-However, the scope of the project was reduced to meet the funding envelope.
-The project, updated online, was expected to result in a single interactive prototype.
+The UW Flexible Option introduced the SmartScript competency-based transcript first for students in the Bachelor of Science in Business Administration degree program offered through UW-Extension since December 2016.